Best Thermometer of 2021

 The Geratherm Mercury-Free Oral Glass is a traditional glass model.
 No batteries, no buttons; the benefit of this product is that it is as simple as it gets.
 It comes with a calibrated insert that allows you to see both Fahrenheit and Celsius readings simultaneously.
 If the patient can hold it in place properly, it is also highly accurate.

 The Boncare 10-Second Digital is a multi-location digital probe thermometer.
 It is lightweight, compact, and accurate.
 Readings can be taken orally, or for small children, under the arm or rectally (facilitated by a flexible plastic tip).
-If you don't use it often, it might be too subtle, but the beep frequency changes depending on whether a reading is 'normal' or high.
+It might be too subtle if you don't use it often, but the beep frequency changes depending on whether a reading is 'normal' or high.
 It also stores the previous reading and displays it for a couple of seconds the next time the device is turned on and before a new reading is taken.

-The downsides primarily have to do with user-(un)friendliness.
-The readout screen is also small and may be difficult to read for some.
-As a traditional probe thermometer, it takes between 10-15 seconds to produce a reading.
-This isn't a huge issue, but it is notably longer than any infrared scanner.
-The single power button is comparatively small, and we found can be somewhat challenging to depress, which may prove troublesome for folks with larger fingers or arthritis.
-However, if you are just looking for the basics, we think that this device is the best one for the money.
+We had some gripes regarding the user-friendliness of this product (or lack thereof).
+The readout screen is small, and some may find it difficult to read.
+As a traditional probe thermometer, it takes between 10-15 seconds to produce a reading — not a huge issue, but it is notably longer than any infrared scanner.
+The single power button is somewhat small, and folks with larger fingers or arthritis may find it hard to depress.
+All told, though, if you just need the basics, this device is a great value.

 The CHOOSEEN is a multi-purpose infrared temperature reader.
 Its color-coded backlights are a helpful visual cue indicating normal, low-grade, and high-fevers.
 It has a large font screen for easy reading.
 It is also versatile, offering the ability to take temperature readings of inanimate objects as well.
 Its basic forehead scanning function is easy to use, and we love that it comes with a removable cap that reveals it can be used as an ear probe as well.